gigamon-dev/SubspaceServer/doc/developer-guide.md

 The `Arena` class is another type widely used within the server.
 As you've already learned, it's important as a `ComponentBroker`.
 It is passed in many callbacks and through many methods on interfaces.
 As with `Player`, it is very likely there will be a need to store data for an `Arena`.
 Therefore, the `ArenaManager` module provides a similar mechanism: **per-arena** data.
 It works identically to per-player data, except for arenas.
 Use the `IArenaManager` interface to call the `AllocateArenaData` and `FreeArenaData` methods.
 Use the `TryGetExtraData` method on an `Arena` to access that arena's data.

 ## IDisposable pattern
-- If a module implements the `IDisposable` interface, the server will call the `Dispose` method after the module is unloaded.
+- If a module implements the `IDisposable` or `IAsyncDisposable` interface, the server will dispose the module after it is unloaded.
-- If the class provided for Per-Player Data or Per-Arena Data implements the `IDisposable` interface, the server handles calling the `Dispose` method before the object is dropped from use.
+- If Per-Player Data or Per-Arena Data class implements the `IDisposable` interface, the server will handle disposing the object when if it is dropped from use.

 ## Threading
 The server is a multithreaded application.
 However, for the most part, your module's logic will be running on the mainloop thread.
 The mainloop thread is the thread that the majority of the server's logic runs on.